launchdarkly/ld-find-code-refs/README.md

 ## Testing

 Set up your development environment by installing Go and running `make init` to install the linter.
 To lint and run tests, run `make test`.

-## Releasing

-This project uses [goreleaser](https://goreleaser.com/) to generate github releases and push docker images.
-Releases are automated via CircleCI.
-To generate a new release, simply tag the commit you want to release and push the tag.
-If the tag ends in -rc(\d+), the github release will be marked as "Pre-release."
-If you'd like to see how release notes are generated, see the .circleci/config.yml publish job.
-**Note:** Pre-releases still get the docker `latest` tag.

-Make sure you update the changelog before generating a release.